The Eighth Day (Kakuta novel): Synopsis

 Year 2005.
 As an adult, Erina became pregnant like Kiwako while dating Kishida, who had a wife and children, and Kishida was unreliable like Takehiro.
 Chigusa Ando, who was Erina's childhood friend when they live in Angel Home, appeared before Erina.
 They start their journey to confront their past, and their discovery are fragmented and unstructured.

+Reception

+The novel was reviewed in the literary magazine Shōsetsu Tripper, and the English translation was reviewed in Metropolis.

 Film adaptation

 The film focus on Chapter 2 of the novel.
 As the protagonist, Erina Akiyama cannot find peace with her family and starts a journey to confront her past.
 She makes a life-changing decision after discovered what is important to her, which is her rebirth.